Kariyushi shirt: History

 In 2005, when the "Summer casual dress" idea was introduced mainly for the Ministry of the Environment and Ministry of Economy, Trade and Industry, Yuriko Koike, the environment minister, also took on the responsibility of minister for Okinawa and promoted the kariyushi shirt as part of the Cool Biz campaign.
-From June 1, the beginning of the promotion period, many of the staff who worked at the Okinawa Development and Promotion Bureau wore the shirts as well as the Prime Minister of Japan at that time, Junichiro Koizumi.
+From June 1, the beginning of the promotion period, a number of the staff who worked at the Okinawa Development and Promotion Bureau wore the shirts as well as the Prime Minister of Japan at that time, Junichiro Koizumi.
 Koizumi had already worn the Kariyushi shirt at the 2003 Japan Pacific Islands Summit, which was held in Okinawa.

 The NHK Okinawa bureau asked all news reporters on the weekday evening local news program Haisai!
 Terebi Sukasu to wear the kariyushi shirt from June to October 2006.
 The show started in April 2006.
 NHK recognized that this contributed to the popularity of the shirts.
 Even on the TBS network, the main newscaster, Tetsuya Chikushi, wore a kariyushi shirt in the summer of 2004 and 2005 on his news show "Tetsuya Chikushi NEWS23".

 In June 2009, all members of the Japanese government who attended the cabinet meeting wore a shirt as part of the Cool Biz campaign.
 The Liberal Democratic Party also wore the shirts, but Hiroyuki Hosoda wore his shirt tucked into his pants which was said to have annoyed Yuriko Koike throughout the entire meeting.
 The kariyushi shirt is worn outside of the pants, and never tucked into the pants.

+Following the Fukushima nuclear accident in 2011, Japan faced a shortage of power.
+Utility companies and the Japanese government promoted lower power usage during the summer, to help reduce consumption by 15 percent.
+This campaign was known as Setsuden, and office workers during this time switched their suits for the cooler kariyushi shirt.